pulimeng/DeepDrug3D/README.md

 3. Training

-In order to use our model to train your own dataset, you have to conert your dataset, which will be pdbs to voxel representation of protein-ligand biniding site.
-The trainig module can be runned as `python train.py --alist deepdrug3d_atp.lst --hlist deepdrug3d_heme.lst --vfolder deepdrug3d_voxel_data --bs batch_size --lr inital_learning_rate --epoch number_of_epoches --output deepdrug3d`.
+In order to use our model to train your own dataset, you have to convert your dataset, which will be pdbs to voxel representation of protein-ligand biniding grid representation.
+The data conversion procedure has been descibed before.
+The module runs a random 5-fold cross validation.
+All the related results including loss, accuracy and model weights will be saved.

-  - `--alist` is the list of the full path to the ATP binding voxel data while `--hlist` is the list of the full path to the Heme binidng voxel data.
+The trainig module can be runned as `python train.py --path path_to_your_data_folder --lpath path_to_your_label_file --bs batch_size --lr inital_learning_rate --epoch number_of_epoches --opath output_folder_path`.
-  - `--vfolder` is the folder contains all the voxel data, which contains numpy array (.npy) for each protein-ligand pair.
+  - `--path` path to the folder contains all the voxel data.
+  - `--lpath` label file path.
+The file should be a comma separated file with no header.
+The first column is the filename and the second column is the class (starts from 0).
   - `--bs`, `--lr`, `--epoch` is the hyperparameters related to the model.
-Recommanded values are 64, 0.00001, 30.
+Recommanded values are 64, 1e-5, 50.
-  - If no output location is provided, the model will be saved to the current workding direcotry as 'deepdrug3d.h5'.
+  - `--opath`If no output location is provided, a `logs` folder will be created under current working directory to store everything.

 # Dataset